Zeekr 001: Zeekr 001 FR

-Guinness World Records

-The Zeekr 001 has achieved two world records.
-The first is for the fastest drift by an electric vehicle, reaching a speed of 208 km/h.
-The second is for the fastest slalom by an electric vehicle, completing 50 cones in 49.05 seconds.

 Sales

 2,012 units were sold in more than 150 cities across China during the first full month of production in November 2021, with 199 additional units during October 2021.
 The company stated its plan to ramp up production during 2022 with a target of 70,000 vehicles, and continuing to prioritize local market customers ahead of a global roll-out in 2023.